A Beginner’s Guide to Onion Skinning

 Onion Skinning in Krita (Video)

-Here’s a quick, clear demo focused specifically on onion skinning in Krita so you can see the feature in action before you try it yourself.
+Here is a focused demo of onion skinning inside Krita so you can see the feature at work before trying it yourself.

 Onion Skinning in FlipaClip (Video)

-Prefer mobile?
-This tutorial walks through FlipaClip’s onion skins and frame controls so you can practice on your phone or tablet.
+If you’re on mobile or tablet, this tutorial walks through FlipaClip’s onion skins and frame controls so you can practice anywhere.

 Best Software for Onion Skinning

-• FlipaClip – Beginner-friendly and perfect for mobile animators.
+• FlipaClip — Beginner-friendly and great for mobile practice.

-• Krita – Free, open‑source, and packed with customization options.
+• Krita — Free, open-source, and customizable for deeper projects.

 Tips for Getting the Most Out of Onion Skinning